Plants and animals

-The Striped Marsh Frog dwells across the catchment.
-Species that thrive in clean water can be a good indication of aesthetic, recreational and (often) primary contact water quality.
+The Striped Marsh Frog is endemic across the Parramatta River catchment and has adapted well to survival in a changing urban environment.
+Species that thrive in clean water can be a good indication of aesthetic, recreational and often primary contact water quality.
 A diverse frog community tells us that the freshwater and riparian environment is healthy.

 The Striped Marsh Frog is threatened in a number of ways:

 - Pollution of streams, creeks and wetlands by chemicals and other runoff from the land.

 - Changes to the natural flow of our waterways.

 - Draining of wetlands for agriculture or urban and industrial development.